 CONSIDER MALE HELP AROUND THE HOME

 Or in other words: hire a manny.
 Aka: A male nanny.
 They are all the rage in the States and the rest of the world is catching on.
-So if domestic help is a financial option for you, choosing a manny could be the perfect solution.
-A nanny, a role model and a lesson in role reversal in one tidy package.
+So, if domestic help is a financial option for you, choosing a manny could be the perfect solution.
+A nanny, a role model and a lesson in equality around the home in one equal package

 CREATE A MIXED SEX SOCIAL WORLD

 Look around you.
 Are all your friends’ female?
 If so, try (if possible) to create a more mixed social circle.
 No need to drag male strangers off the street.
 But you could nurture current male friendships.
 Allow your children to see healthy platonic companionship, and understand that relationships with men don’t have to be intimate.